 In the city of Parintins in the Brazilian Amazon, tens of thousands take to the "bumbódromo" (Parintins' answer to the "sambódromo" of Rio de Janeiro) where they sing and dance to the music of the boi by two rival groups that parade with huge floats and fabulous costumes: the red called Garantido and the blue, Caprichoso.
 It's become a great destination for tourists in the Amazon.

 In the city of São Luis do Maranhão and its environs there are many different groups, with elaborate costumes and different styles of music, which are called "sotaques:" "sotaque de orquestra," as the names says, uses an orchestra of saxes, clarinets, flutes, banjo, drums, etc; "sotaque de zabumba" employs primarily very large drums; and "sotaque de matraca," a percussion instrument made of two pieces of wood that you carry in your hands and hit against each other.
 Some matracas are very large and are carried around the neck.
 With these, hundreds, sometimes thousands of people, create a clacking, frenetic rhythmic beat that's extremely contagious and vibrant.
 To watch on YouTube, click here.
 This is an example of "sotaque de orquestra."

-In Pernambuco, bois go out at carnaval time in a more informal way; boi costumes such as these ones that I photographed at the São José market in Recife are very popular with kids.
+In Pernambuco, bois go out at carnaval time in a more informal way; boi costumes like the ones I photographed at the market are very popular with kids.

 Most photos on this page were taken at the fabulous Casa do Maranhão Museum in São Luis, where numerous installations depict the different phases of the bumba-boi and the different "sotaques," their instruments and costumes.